Moinom/Rosenbot-v2/README.md

 DISCORD_TOKEN="super-secret-discord-token"
 DISCORD_CHANNEL_ID="id-of-the-channel-the-bot-should-post-in"
 PORT="8080"
+DB_HOST='localhost'
+DB_USER='db-user'
+DB_PASSWORD='super-secret-database-password'
+DB_NAME='rosenbot-db'
 ```

 ### Configure streamers

+I plan to move this data to a database in future, so this is just a temporary workaround.
 Create a `streamer.json` file which will hold the names of the Twitch streamers you want to announce in your Discord server.\
 An example streamers.json would look like this:

 ```